 This project aims at establishing individually addressable rare earth ions as a fundamental building block of a quantum computer, and to overcome the main roadblocks on the way towards scalable quantum hardware.
 The goal is to realize the basic elements of a multifunctional quantum processor node, where multiple qubits can be used for quantum storage, quantum gates, and for coherent spin-photon quantum state mapping.
 Novel schemes and protocols targeting a scalable architecture will be developed.
 The central photonic elements that enable efficient single ion addressing will be engineered into deployable technologies.

-SQUARE is funded by the European Union within the Flagship on Quantum Technologies in the sector basic science.
-It started on 1.10.2018 and will last for 3 years with a budget of 3 M€.
+innovation programme within the Flagship on Quantum Technologies in the sector basic science under grant agreement No 820391.
+It started on 1.10.2018 and will run until 31.03.2022 with a budget of 3 M€.

 The ability to interact with light provides important functionalities for quantum systems, such as communicating over large distances, a key ability for future quantum computers.
 However, it is very difficult to find a material that can fully exploit the quantum properties of light.
 A research team from the CNRS and partners of the SQUARE project , has demonstrated the potential of a new material based on rare earths as a photonic quantum system.
 The results, which were published on 9 March 2022 in Nature, show the interest of europium molecular crystals for quantum memories and computers.

 Serrano et al.: Ultra-narrow optical linewidths in rare-earth molecular crystalsLink_more